Matthew-Hsu/PiPass/README.md

     +   Adding/Removing Accepted MAC Addresses through the Dashboard.
     +   Configuration for piPass.py and piPassCommands.py and control of those settings through the Dashboard.
-    +   Randomized Visiting of Nintendo Zones.
+    +   (Done on Master Branch) Randomized Visiting of Nintendo Zones.

 # Support
 If you have any problems with PiPass, please let me know through my GitHub.
 I will do my best to help you out.
 Thanks for trying out PiPass!